charlytron/ZTM/Sect-22-APIs/apis.md

 fetch('https://url.com/resource')
 ```
 get the JSON response and
-convert it to a Javascript object, then style it and use it in your app.
+convert it to a Javascript object, then style it and use it in our app.

 Some very useful APIs include the [Stripe API](https://stripe.com/docs/api/node#balance_object),
 for incorporating payments into our websites.
 The API docs show us exactly how.

 With Stripe's API we can add to our server whichever language we want.
 In our
 case, we're interested in Node.
 We're given complete directions about how to add
 Stripe as a payment method via Node on our server.
-The process is well explained
-in the docs.

 [Twillio's API](https://www.twilio.com/docs/sms/send-messages) is also quite
 useful.
 Twillio allows sending messages to phones.
 We just give it a few
 details, including the text body, the source and destination phone numbers.

-When a user signs up for a service, we can send them a message this way.
+When a user signs up for a service, we can send them a message this through the
+Twillio API.